What is repentance? How do we repent?

 After your act of repentance you are truly saved and justified; you are declared "not guilty" (Romans 5:1).

-You are now free from the power of sin and Satan (Colossians 2:15).
+You are now free from the power of sin, curse of the Law and Satan (Colossians 2:15).

 Now you have become the child of God (John 1:12) and nothing in this world can change it.
 Now you have the eternal life.
 1 John 2:25; 1 John 5:11; John 3:15; 1 John 5:12.